 Planning for the Future

-A wired system will also stand the passage of time much longer.
+A wired system will also better withstand the passage of time.
 For example, if you change your smart home solution with a new hub or technology, all the hard work has already been done, without being locked into a single vendor.

 In addition, if you decide to sell or rent your home, a wired system can be much more portable for the new residents, adding value to the property versus the scenario with having a few battery-operated devices.